Thodorhs/Notes/README.md

 # Notes
-General Notes to help organize research.
+General Notes to help organize research for my Thesis.
+This repo also acts as general note keeping.